How to Make Fresh Guava Juice at Home

 Let's Get Started

-Begin by washing your fruit under the tap.
-Even though we don't spray insecticide on our trees, I still think washing the fruit is a good idea.
+Begin by washing your fruit under the faucet.
+Even though we don't spray insecticide on our trees, I still wash the fruit.
 Living near the sea we have a lot of salt and sand in the air.
 If you are buying your fruit at the grocery store, wash it thoroughly as it has been handled by many and may still have traces of pesticides.

 After washing I like to top and tail mine, using a paring knife I cut off the top, where it was attached to the tree and bottom where the flower was.
 There is no need to peel it as the skin is edible and the majority of vitamins lie just beneath the thin skin.
-Simply cut the guava in to cubes.
-The smaller the pieces, the easier it will be on your blender.
+Simply cut the guava into cubes.
+The smaller the pieces, the easier it will be for your blender.
 If your fruit is really ripe, cut this over the blender so you don't lose any of the juice.
-You will notice the small hard seeds, let those fall into the blender as we will be removing them.
+You will notice the small hard seeds, let those fall into the blender as we will be removing them at the end.

 Add approximately 750 ml (3 cups) of chilled water.
-Yet again, this will make it easier on the blender because if the fruit is hard and you have only a small portion of water, you could crack your blender.
+This will make it easier on the blender because if the fruit is hard and you have only a small portion of water, you could crack your blender if it is a plastic one.
 Some blenders are more robust than others.

-Although guavas are already quite sweet, you can add sugar, artificial sweetener, or honey at this point.
+Although guavas are already quite sweet, you can add sugar, artificial sweetener, honey or another sweetener of your choice at this point.

 Blend until there are no large pieces of fruit visible.
-You may hear some noise as those hard seeds will hit the sides of the blender.
+You may hear some noise as those hard seeds hit the sides of the jug.

 How to Remove the Seeds from Guava Juice

-Guavas have a lot of small hard seeds and for me, I don't like them in my juice.
+Guavas have small hard seeds and for me, I don't like them in my juice.
 There are people who will eat the fruit and seeds and also those who leave the seeds in their juice.
 If that works for you, okay.
 If you don't want to drink the juice with them in it they are easy to remove.
-Simply place a large funnel in a jug.
+Simply place a large funnel in a serving jug or pitcher.
 Now place a fine sieve over the funnel.
 Most sieves can hook onto the funnel which will leave your hands free.